 In 1977, Seattle Superior Court Judge, David Soukup, was concerned about making decisions on behalf of abused and neglected children without enough information.
 He had the idea of appointing community volunteers to speak up for the best interests of these children in court.
 He made a request for volunteers—Court Appointed Special Advocates (CASA).
 Fifty citizens responded, and that was the start of the CASA movement.

-Today, there are more than 77,000 advocates serving in 946 programs in 49 states and Washington D.C.
+Today, there are more than 93,300 advocates serving in 950 programs in 49 states and Washington D.C.
+In 2018, CASA Volunteers advocated for 271,800 children and donated 5.5 million hours.
 CASA programs across the country are known by several different names including Guardian ad Litem (GAL), Child Advocates and Voices for Children.

 Since the inception of CASA advocacy, volunteers have helped more than two million children find safe, permanent homes.